cortex-lab/phy/docs/quickstart.md

 - other `cluster_<field>.tsv` files for additional labels;
 - `cluster_info.tsv`: a convenient snapshot of the columns currently exported from the Cluster View.
+- `curation_review.json`: accepted and rejected Merge Propositions decisions, when that workflow is in use.

 The original `spike_templates.npy` is not changed by merges or splits.
 `cluster_info.tsv` is a derived summary; use `spike_clusters.npy` and the `cluster_<field>.tsv` files as the primary curation results.
+`curation.json`, when present, remains producer-owned input and is never overwritten.

 phy does **not** automatically make a backup before overwriting these files.
 Keep the pre-curation copy made above, and consider dated snapshots or version